facebook/react/docs/docs/introducing-jsx.md

 const element = <img src={user.avatarUrl}></img>;
 ```

+You must remove quotes around curly braces when embedding a JavaScript expression in an attribute.
+Otherwise JSX will treat the attribute as a string literal, not as JavaScript code.
+This is an important difference between JSX and HTML, XML, or other templating languages that require quotes around all attributes.

 ### Specifying Children with JSX

 If a tag is empty, you may close it immediately with `/>`, like XML: